Skip to main content

 Expand description

-This crate provides a simple prefix tree for IP prefixes.
-Any lookup performs longest-prefix match.
-This crate supports both IPv4 and IPv6 (from either ipnet or ipnetwork or cidr).
+This crate provides prefix-map and prefix-set collections for IP prefixes and other fixed-width prefix types.
+PrefixMap is backed by a compact TreeBitMap-style trie and supports exact, longest-prefix, and shortest-prefix matches.
+The crate supports both IPv4 and IPv6 (from either ipnet, ipnetwork, or cidr).
 It also supports any tuple (R, u8), where R is any unsigned primitive integer (u8, u16, u32, u64, u128, or usize).

 This crate also provides a joint::JointPrefixMap and joint::JointPrefixSet that contains two tables, one for IPv4 and one for IPv6.